So you want to figure out how to make a million dollars but don’t know where to start?

 Here are scenarios where a second product might compromise the first:

 Think of it like painting a wall.
 You have to lay down the first layer of paint and let it dry before applying the second coat.
 Build a successful first product before launching a second product (and beyond).

 Do you know what’s convenient about having yourself as the target customer?
 You already know what you want, what you don’t want, your pain points, and your desires.
 This information comes in handy when you want to launch more products.

 Because here’s what you don’t want: launching a product that doesn’t make sense.
 The products you release should all work together.

 If your first successful product is a yoga mat, then your second product shouldn’t be a deep fryer.
-Your customer base of yogis are likely more health-minded people.
-Deep fried food doesn’t align with their lifestyle.
+Your customer base of yogis is likely more health-minded people.
+Deep-fried food doesn’t align with their lifestyle.

 If your first successful product was a yoga mat, then might consider launching any of the following: